NVIDIAGameWorks/PhysX-3.4/PhysX_3.4/Tools/PhysXMetaDataGenerator/readme.txt

 and make sure to add python to your windows PATH (option in python installer)

 The generateMetaData.py tests for meta data files being writable.
 If not, p4 commands are used to open the files for edit before the update.
-If p4 is not available (or not configured), the files need to be made writable manually.
+If p4 is not available (or not configured for cmd line usage, see https://www.perforce.com/perforce/r15.1/manuals/p4guide/chapter.configuration.html: "Using config files"), the files need to be made writable manually.

+Requirements:
+Windows: Visual Studio 2015

 Testing:
 generateMetaData.py -test runs the meta data generation in test mode.
 This mode checks that the current